summernote/summernote.github.io/00-getting-started.md

 More summernote languages: [languages]({{ site.repository }}/tree/master/lang)

 ## Integration
-3rd parties available in django, rails, angular.
+3rd parties available in django, rails, angular and so on.

 ### Django
 Handy update for your django admin page.